Fake Indian Currency: NIA files chargesheet

 He also disclosed that the notes were smuggled into India from Bangladesh and he was carrying it to Gujarat with an intention of circulating the same.

-During investigation, it was established that Tahir Saikh along with Sanjaykumar hatched a criminal conspiracy for procurement, supply and circulation of fake currency in India.
+During investigation, it was established that Tahir Saikh along with Sanjay Kumar hatched a criminal conspiracy for procurement, supply and circulation of fake currency in India.

 -